 4.1 Through play, our children explore and develop the learning experiences that help them make sense of the world.
 They practise and build up their ideas, learn how to control themselves, and begin to understand the need for rules.
 They have the opportunity to think creatively both alongside other children and on their own.
 They communicate with others as they investigate and solve problems.
-They express fears, or re-live anxious experiences, in controlled and safe situations.
+They explore and recreate their experiences in a safe space.